alysssssa/ray-tracing/README.md

 * a universal material with lots of parameters and different material types just zero out some of those parameters
 * an abstract material class that encapsulates behaviour

+Clear materials such as water, glass, and diamonds are dielectrics.
+When a light ray hits them, it splits into a reflected ray and a refracted (transmitted) ray.
+We’ll handle that by randomly choosing between reflection or refraction, and only generating one scattered ray per interaction.